BennyTMT/LLMsForTimeSeries/README.md

 ### Autoregressive LLMs hold great potential for leveraging context to reason (forecast) future time series.
 Time Series Forecasting Models mentioned in this paper are Not.

 For reasoning (forecasting) time series through text.
-You may refer to this [time series reasoning/forecasting work](https://github.com/behavioral-data/TSandLanguage/tree/main/text_aid_forecast).
+You may refer to this [time series reasoning (forecasting) work](https://github.com/behavioral-data/TSandLanguage/tree/main/text_aid_forecast).

 ## Overview 💁🏼
 Recent work in time series analysis has increasingly focused on adapting pretrained large language models (LLMs) for **forecasting (TSF)**, classification, and anomaly detection.
 These studies suggest that language models, designed for sequential dependencies in text, could generalize to time series data.
 While this idea aligns with the popularity of language models in machine learning, direct connections between language modeling and TSF remain unclear. **How beneficial are language models for traditional TSF task?**